BrunoAzambuja/Boosting-online-retail-sales/README.md

-## Boosting online retail sales: Data Analytics, Programming and Machine Learning.
+## Sigmoidal: School of Data Science and Machine Learning